pet333r/pw-dev_script/README.md

 ![](.gfx/streamdeck1.png)

 :red_circle: <span style="color:#FF4422">IMPORTANT</span>
 The script does not send all the data from the modules available for DCS World.
 Therefore, not every available 'option' will be transferred between DCS World and StreamDeck (if you use any ready-made configurations found on the Internet).
-This is because the `DCS UFC` application does not need all this data and there is no need to send it additionally (it only increases the network traffic)
+This is because the `DCS UFC X` application does not need all this data and there is no need to send it additionally (it only increases the network traffic)

 # license